getodk/docs/shared-src/docs-tech-guide.rst

 --------------

-As you are getting comfortable with the contribution process, take a few minutes to read our :doc:`conributing-tips`.
+As you are getting comfortable with the contribution process, take a few minutes to read our :doc:`contributing-tips`.
 You may also want to dig deeper into the :doc:`docs-style-guide` and the :doc:`docs-syntax-guide`.
 (And if you are writing code,
-check out the :doc:`doc-developers-guide`.)
+check out the :doc:`docs-developer-guide`.)

 And don't forget to join us on the |odk-slack|_.